Departmental Awards for Current Students

 James Tackach English Department Award for Distinguished Scholarship and Service to the University: Established in 2008 through a generous gift from Professor Mel Topf, this scholarship is awarded to a junior English Literature major who has demonstrated outstanding academic achievement and significant service to Roger Williams University.

 Jeffrey William Manuck '04 Memorial Scholarship: This scholarship, established in memory of Jeffrey William Manuck, Class of 2004, is awarded annually to a full-time student(s) majoring in Business, who is in good academic standing and has demonstrated financial need.
-Preference will be given to students with co-curricular interests, especially in sports, music or graphics.
+Preference will be given to students with co-curricular interests.

 Jeremy Warnick Scholarship: Established in memory of Jeremy Warnick, a well-respected and admired student at Roger Williams University who sadly passed away in his sophomore year in 2005, this scholarship is awarded annually to a student(s) who despite documented learning disabilities, has succeeded in a University setting.
 Students must have required formal academic interventions in primary or secondary education and be actively involved with existing academic support services for students with learning disabilities at the University.
 Preference will be given to students enrolled in the Gabelli School of Business.